 Normally, the latest in the year that the spawn can occur in Texas is around May.
 For most of the big, popular fisheries, you'll find it happens earlier than that.
 If you're planning a trip from out of state around the spawn, call up the local tackle shops to see what the weather conditions and water temperatures are and adjust your approach accordingly.

-Morning and evening hours are often the most effective times to switch to faster crankbaits, spinnerbaits and topwaters.
+Morning and evening hours are often the most effective times to switch to faster crankbaits, spinnerbaits, and topwater.
 The fish will briefly go into more active feeding modes before the more sweltering heat hits during the middle of summer.
 You can still catch fish during the heat of the day, just know it's going to be a little more difficult.
 Also, if you've never been to Texas in the summer, be warned the heat can be overwhelming the first time you experience it.
-We recommend good long-sleeved fishing shirts and face protection from the sun's rays.
+We recommend good long-sleeve fishing shirts and face protection from the sun's rays.

 Keep an eye out for sudden overcast weather or incoming storm fronts in Texas.
 A sudden change in air pressure, coupled with the oppressive sun being hidden behind the clouds can spur a short, but fruitful feeding frenzy that can yield fast action if the angler is in place to take advantage.